WurthElektronik/Proteus-Windows-SDK/README.md

 ## Requirements (for running the published packet)

 * Windows 10, Build 1809 or newer.
+* this packet is published as a 32 bit version ( "x86" ).
-* .NET core 3.1 runtime or newer.
+* .NET core 3.1 runtime or newer. ( using the x86 installer for this framework is required for the published packet )
 * .NET framework 4.7 runtime or newer.
 * A Windows 10 compatible Bluetooth Low Energy Hardware available to the PC (recommended: Bluetooth 4.2 or newer).
 This device will show up in the device manager as "Generic Bluetooth Radio" and as "Microsoft Bluetooth LE Enumerator".